arp242/goatcounter/tpl/help/visitor-counter.markdown

 with a HTML tag but it can be used if you want to build your own counter in JavaScript.

-It returns an Object with two values: `count`, which contains the total number of pageviews, and `count_unique`, which contains the unique visitor count.
-Both are a formatted string with thousands separators.
+It returns an Object with `count`, containing the total number of visitors as a formatted string with thousands separators.

+There is also a `count_unique` field for backwards compatibility; the value is identical to `count`.
+This should not be used for new code.

 A simple example usage: